 ( (TotalReturn + 1 ) ^ ( 252.25 / MarketDays ) ) - 1

-- MarketDays = A count of days over which the TotalReturn was achieved
+- MarketDays = A count of market days over which the total return was achieved

 - 252.25 = The number of market days in a year.

-This calculation is known in the investment industry as Compound Annual Growth Rate (CAGR).
+This calculation is known in the investment industry as a Compound Annual Growth Rate (CAGR).
 There is another calculation called Average Annual Growth Rate (AAGR) which takes the return each year and produces a simple average of the annual return.
 This calculation does not account for the effect of compounding and we think this is a highly misleading number.
 AAGR IS NOT provided or used by FT Cloud or FT4web.

 The calculation used to compute FastTrack’s Beta was published in “Guide to Portfolio Management”, James L. Farrell, Jr., McGraw-Hill – 1983, pages 41-43.

-Beta = (correlation of issue and basis x issue’s standard deviation) / Basis standard deviation
+Beta = (Correlation of Issue and Basis * Issue’s standard deviation) / Basis standard deviation

 There are a number of different ways to compute Beta so do not expect FastTrack’s method to compute exactly the Beta you might see in some publications.

 FT Cloud’s correlation is the relation of the basis to the relevant fund, ETF, stock, or equity curve.
-It is based on the change of prices, not closing prices.
+It is based on the change in prices, not closing prices.

 The correlation length is set using the “correlation length” number box at the lower right of the login page.